mrudybtw/cveinfobot/README.md

 ```
 Shows recent Microsoft vulnerabilities with CVSS scores and descriptions.

-### Channel Monitoring
+### Channel Monitoring & Comments
-The bot automatically detects CVE patterns in channel messages and responds with detailed analysis.
+The bot automatically detects CVE patterns in channel messages and responds with detailed analysis:

+- **Discussion Group Comments** - When channel has linked discussion group, bot posts comments there
+- **Channel Replies** - When no discussion group exists, bot replies directly in the channel
+- **AI Analysis** - Each comment includes full CVE details with AI-powered risk assessment
+- **Multiple CVE Support** - Handles multiple CVE IDs in a single post

 ---